MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

-where $J_p(E_p)$ is the proton energy distribution, $n_p$ the number density of the target protons in the remnant,$c$ the speed of light and $E_p^{\rm max}$ is the maximum energy of the protons in the system.
-Since we consider a fixed value for the proton energy, $E_p^0$, at the front of each spherical shell, we assume $J_p(E_p)=A \delta(E_p-E_p^0)$, where $A$ is the baryon number density at front of the shell.
+where $\sigma = \sigma(E_{\pi},E_p)$, $J_p(E_p)$ is the proton energy distribution, $n_p$ the number density of target protons, $c$ the speed of light, and $E_p^{\rm max}$ the maximum proton energy in the system.
+Since we consider a fixed value for the proton energy, $E_p^0$, at the front of each spherical shell, we assume $J_p(E_p)=A \delta(E_p-E_p^0)$, where $A$ is the baryon number density at the shell front.
+Thus, the production rate $Q_{\pi}$ becomes